 What security and compliance certifications does Spinach AI have?

-Spinach AI is SOC 2 Type 2 certified (verified by EY), GDPR compliant, and HIPAA compliant (with Business Associate Agreements for PHI protection).
-The platform uses TLS and AES-256 encryption, offers SAML SSO, SCIM provisioning, admin controls, and custom data retention policies.
+Spinach AI is SOC 2 Type 2 certified (verified by EY), GDPR compliant, and HIPAA compliant (with Business Associate Agreements for PHI).
+It uses TLS and AES-256 encryption, and offers features like SAML SSO, SCIM, admin controls, and custom data retention policies.
 User data is never used for training.
-See security details.
+For the SOC 2 report, contact [email protected].
+[Source]

 Support & Implementation